 ⦁ Family problems etc.

-The different types of anxiety disorders can have different symptom, yet they all have a combination of the following symptoms:
+The different types of anxiety disorders can have different symptoms, but they all will have a combination of the following:

 ⦁ Higher breathing rate